Knotx/knotx/documentation/src/main/wiki/RunningTheDemo.md

 1. Let's start with the starter JSON, the file which defines what Verticles Knot.x is composed of.
 Let's check the one from our demo application
 [knotx-example-app.json](https://github.com/Cognifide/knotx/blob/master/knotx-example/knotx-example-app/src/main/resources/knotx-example-app.json)
 2. Copy the file to computer that's running Demo app and make it new name for it, e.g.: `knotx-example-experiments.json`
-3. Inside that JSON add new object `config` and configure KnotxServer service (take service name from `services` section), but change `port` property only.
-Let's set it to `9999`.
+3. Inside that JSON, locate `config.server.options` object.
+4. Put the `serverOptions` object with port set to `9999` as in the example below.
 ```json
 {
   "modules": [